JoeSzymkowiczFiveM/assets_ctfflags/README.md

 ## Description
 This resource adds the custom texture flag props to FiveM, that are used in the Capture The Flag resource I made.
+Add this resource to your FiveM server and ensure/start it in the server.cfg.

 ## Features
 * Flags with collision.